J-1 Visa Personal Assistant Jobs

 Who actually sponsors my J-1 visa if the employer is just a host?

 Your visa sponsor is a U.S. Department of State-designated organization, such as Cultural Vistas, CIEE, or AIPT, that issues your DS-2019, monitors your compliance, and signs your training plan.
 The employer where you work daily is your host organization.
-These are legally separate roles, and your employer cannot sponsor a J-1 visa directly the way they would for an H-1B.
+These are legally separate roles, and your employer cannot sponsor a J-1 visa directly the way they would for an H-1B visa.

 How do I find Personal Assistant positions where the employer is already comfortable hosting J-1 exchange visitors?